Book Review: The Goldfinch by Donna Tartt

 Who is the main character?
 Theodore Decker is the protagonist of the novel The Goldfinch, who survives the bombing at the Metropolitan Museum of Art in New York City.
 He is an antique dealer and an addict.
 The story is told in a backwards-looking first narration by Theodore Decker.

-Thirteen years old boy Theodore “Theo” Decker’s life has turned upside down when he and his mother visits the Metropolitan Museum of art to see an exhibition of Dutch masterpieces, including the favourite paintings of his mother’s, Carel Fabritius’s The Goldfinch.
-She guides Theo through her favourite painting, The Goldfinch, which her mother studied as an art student.
+13 years old boy Theodore “Theo” Decker’s life turned upside down when he and his mother visits the Metropolitan Museum of art to see an exhibition of Dutch masterpieces, including the favorite paintings of his mother’s, Carel Fabritius’s The Goldfinch.
+She guides Theo through her favorite painting, The Goldfinch, which her mother studied as an art student.

 Currently, he lives in a New York apartment with his mother, where his father is a heavy drinker and has left them.
 Now that his mother has been killed, and his world is shattered, he is left alone with no one to turn to and no place to go.